norjala/Recomp-100-fitness-app/replit.md

 # Overview

-FitChallenge Pro is a 100-day body recomposition competition web application built with React, TypeScript, and Express.
+FitnessForge is a 100-day body recomposition competition web application built with React, TypeScript, and Express.
 The app tracks contestants' body composition changes through DEXA scan uploads, implements gender-specific scoring algorithms, and provides competitive leaderboards.
-Users can register for the competition, upload and track multiple DEXA scans, view their progress over time, and compete with others in a fair scoring system.
+Users can register for the competition using simple email/password authentication, upload and track multiple DEXA scans, view their progress over time, and compete with others in a fair scoring system.

 # User Preferences